kaso-gg/KasoGG/index.md

 <!--/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/-->
 I'll be scoring MOH customs today, results posted about 5 minutes after each match.
 For now, check out the archive below for [PRIOR SESSIONS](#past-events).

-5 matches, 187 unique players, biggest lobby had 98 joined.
+We had 5 matches with 187 unique people and the biggest lobby had 98 playing.
 We had 20 people who played every match.
-The highest XP level was MoH Andreaaa at 389!
-The lowest XP was SikeBiShh91 at 10.
-Most common skin was Spider-Man, common axe was Harley Hitter.
+The highest XP level was 'MoH Andreaaa' at 389!
+The lowest XP was 'SikeBiShh91' at 10, welcome to our lobby, friend.
+Most common skin was Spider-Man (14 peeps), common axe was Harley Hitter (9 peeps).
+Guess what, we eliminated 11 NPCs, RIP!

 ### ACTIVE POINTS ALGORITHM 2022.08.21:
 - Placement: 1st = 5 pts down to 10th = 0.5 pt